telemaz/wdalarm3/README.md

 - The target should be at minimum 15sec after being set.
 - An alarm delay should be set with many different possibility such as: a timeout, a schedule, a timeout determined by the ping payload.
 - Multiple delay could be set for an alarm.
 All this delay triggering a different action.
+- A ping should not necessarly postpone the alarm,